eloiseelle/Capstone-2/README.md

 ## 2. Methodology

-1. **Data cleaning**
-   Gender and city metadata were added or corrected.
-Cities were grouped into areas (e.g., Brooklyn, Queens → NYC).

-2. **Feature engineering**
-   Total mentions were calculated across datasets.
-Artists with ≥5 total mentions were labeled "hits" for prediction.
+### 1. Data wrangling
+Used a mix of manual review and AI tagging to add missing gender and city info.
+Normalized cities (Harlem and Brooklyn → NYC) and removed non-rap artists like Beyoncé and Rihanna.

+### 2. Exploratory data analysis (EDA)
+Explored distributions, top cities, and artist frequency across platforms using histograms and bar charts.

-3. **Pre-processing**
+### 3. Preprocessing

-   Before modeling, we performed additional preprocessing to refine the dataset for machine learning.
+Grouped artists by city and platform and labeled artists as "hit = 1" if they had 5+ mentions.
+Applied one-hot encoding, scaling, and handled missing values.

-4. **Modeling**
+### 4. Modeling
-   A Random Forest Classifier was trained on city and platform features.
-Performance:
+Trained a Random Forest Classifier to predict hits from city and platform features.
-   - 100% accuracy on test set (n = 11)
-   - 88% mean accuracy (cross-validation)

-5. **Visualization**
+### 5. Visualization
 Created visual summaries such as:

    - Top female rappers by total mentions